Hi, I’m Ethan.

 In the early 2000s I lived in Israel for a year, volunteering with a social-aid ministry called the House of Light.
 I lived in an Arab town called Shefa-Amr, about 20 minutes from Nazareth, and took the bus twice a week to study Arabic in Haifa.
 I helped with a children’s ministry and we did camps to help Jewish and Arab kids get to know each other and build friendships.

-I have a deep love for the Middle East and the Arab people.
+I have a deep love for the Middle East.
 (I like the middles, apparently: Born in the Midwest, love the Middle East.)

 In 2005 I traveled solo across North Africa, connecting with local churches and hearing about outreach work in these countries.
 One enduring memory of this trip was when I was asked to preach to a small church in a remote area in Algeria.
 The people were so warm and welcoming, and hungry for God.
 After the service we sat in circles, ate rice out of big shared bowls and drank water out of a little shared tin cup that was passed around.

 I married my childhood best friend Bethany in 2009.
 She also is a traveler at heart and has a love for Latin America.
 She speaks fluent Spanish and is a TESOL teacher by trade.
 She has lived and volunteered in Mexico, Chile, and Colombia.
 She’s currently starting her own English learning program for adult Spanish speakers.
 We have three kids: Liliana, David, and Simon.

 In 2009 I also started doing website design and development, which has now grown into a full-fledged creative agency called Big Imprint.

 In 2011 my wife and I moved to a neighboring town to start a house church in an immigrant community.